 - 1 teaspoon fine sea salt

-- 1 teaspoon garlic powder OR 1 small clove fresh garlic, peeled
+- 1 teaspoon garlic powder - or 1 small clove of garlic

 - ½ teaspoon onion powder